ShubhamGondane/shubhamgondane.github.io/_pages/about.md

 Publications
 ----

-Neural Network to Identify Personal Health Experience Mention in Tweets Using BioBERT Embeddings ACL 2019 Proceedings of the Fourth Social Media Mining for Health Applications (#SMM4H) Workshop & Shared Task
+Neural Network to Identify Personal Health Experience Mention in Tweets Using BioBERT Embeddings at ACL 2019 Proceedings of the Fourth Social Media Mining for Health Applications (#SMM4H) Workshop & Shared Task

 Coursework